-In broad strokes, the students were very satisfied with the College.
-They highlighted that the College offers a student centered experience, is accommodating when it needs to be, and that they were satisfied with their choice to join Cyprus College.
+In broad strokes, the students were satisfied with the College.
+They highlighted that the College offers a student centered experience, is accommodating when it needs to be and that they were largely satisfied with their choice to join CTL Eurocollege.

-- Cyprus College is very student-oriented.
-Its small size allows for bespoke services to students as for example instructors are easy to reach out to and there are morning and evening classes to accommodate different schedules. - There are different forms of evaluation on behalf of the students and the issues raised are considered by faculty and administration (e.g., the quality assurance committee). - The College appears to offer a good value education as the fees are relatively low while the students feel they receive a good education. - The College participates in the Cypriot interlibrary arrangement and that allows students to access a wide range of resources. - The College promotes ties with industry such as the internship - Every single student receives a scholarship
+- CTL Eurocollege is very student-oriented.
+Its small size allows for bespoke services to students as for example instructors are easy to reach out to. - There are different forms of evaluation on behalf of the students, including an anonymous dropbox, and the issues raised are considered by faculty and administration (e.g., the quality assurance committee). - The College appears to offer a good value education as the fees are relatively low while the students feel they receive a good education. - The College participates in the Cypriot interlibrary arrangement and that allows students to access a wide range of resources. - The College promotes ties with industry such as the internship and we were also pleasantly surprised to see that students can be offered part time jobs for the College such as in the library.